cdaringe/counsel/README.md

 }
 ```

-wow! not so boring after all now, is it.  when `my-counsel-tool` installs or updates, it can update your package!  it is _not_ limited to your `package.json`, of course.  make rules to do anything to your repo on `install`, on some git `hook` event, or any `npm` event!
+wow! not so boring after all now, is it?  when `my-counsel-tool` installs or updates, it can update your package!  it is _not_ limited to your `package.json`, of course.  make rules to do anything to your repo on `install`, on some git `hook` event, or any `npm` event!

 ## what